Nazar Na Lag Jaye

 "Nazar Na Lag Jaye" is a song by Indian singer Ramji Gulati, released as a single by United White Flag on 21 September 2019.

-The song is sung by Ramji Gulati, and is released under the United White Music label.
-It is featuring Team07 (Faisal Shaikh, Hasnain Khan, Adnaan Shaikh, Faiz Baloch and Shadan Farooqui) and Ramji Gulati.
-The lyrics, written by MOODY and AKKHAR.
+The song is voiced by Ramji Gulati and is released under the United White Music label.
+It features Team07 (Faisal Shaikh, Hasnain Khan, Adnaan Shaikh, Faiz Baloch, and Shadan Farooqui) and Ramji Gulati.
+The lyrics were written by MOODY and AKKHAR.